antriksh1/CarND-Vehicle-Detection-P5-AS/writeup.md

 ### Here are six frames, their corresponding thresholded heatmaps, and also their resulting bounding boxes drawn:

 Here you can see some ephemeral false-positives get eliminated as the frames progress forward.

-![alt text][image5]
+Intial Frame 1:

+Frame 1:
+![vid frame1][image14]

+Second Frame 2:

+Frame 2:
+![vid frame2][image15]

+We can see the false-positive here in Frame 3, but it does not appear in the final image (at the bottom-right) because it gets removed by heatmap summation thresholding.

+Frame 3:
+![vid frame3][image16]

+Finally, in frame 4, it false-positives do not appear again.

+Frame 4:
+![vid frame4][image17]